WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 !!! note "Lab Learning"

     In this section, we will go through the agent desktop login process and explore agent states and idle codes.
 Please keep your agent ID and password handy.
+Please use Google Chrome as the browser to take advantage of the all new WebRTC Voice Option

 - To Login to the Agent Desktop, launch Google Chrome and navigate to the URL: [https://desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com)

-> **Note: Please use Google Chrome as the browser to take advantage of the all new WebRTC Voice Option.**

 > Tip: You can also find this link under Control Hub: [admin.webex.com](https://admin.webex.com) > Contact Center > Settings
 > {: .block-warning }

 - Once you're in the login page, enter the agent credentials (username and password)

-> In this example, please use the specific login for your attendee ID
+> In this example, please use the specific login for your attendee ID.
 > {: .block-warning }

 ![agent-desktop](../images/agent/01-image.png)